Handgun Caliber Comparison

 A shot from a .380 helped start World War I. Serbian nationalist Gavrilo Princip used a .380 to assassinate Archduke Franz Ferdinand of the Austro-Hungarian Empire.
 One thing led to another after the shooting which ultimately started WWI.

-Introduced in 1908 by Colt for use in its Colt Model 1908 pocket hammerless semi-automatic, the .380 ACP round has been a popular self-defense cartridge ever since.
+Introduced in 1908 by Colt for its Colt Model 1908 pocket hammerless semi-automatic pistol, the .380 ACP (Automatic Colt Pistol) has remained a popular choice for self-defense ever since.
 Another popular name for it is the 9mm Kurz (“short”, if you’re not up on your German).
 It uses the same bullet diameter of the 9mm – .355 – but .380 bullets are lighter (95-105 grains).
 A locked-breech pistol is not normally required for the .380 due to its lower pressures but some of the better examples of .380 pistols utilize that build feature.

 At one time, the .380 was considered a fairly powerful cartridge.
 It replaced the .32 Auto by and large and today is the premier pocket pistol caliber.
 Modern self-defense loadings turns the .380 into a viable self defense round.
-Some experts say its stopping power is pretty much equal with that of a 158-grain .38 Special lead round-nose cartridge.
-It is not as lethal as a 9mm but with modern ammo, a lot of people carry it as their main concealed carry weapon.
-It fits in a pocket, is quick to bring into action and strikes a bigger blow than a .22 or .32.
-That’s why its popularity has been rising for several years.
+Some experts suggest its stopping power is comparable to that of a 158-grain .38 Special lead round-nose cartridge.
+While not as powerful as a 9mm, many people prefer it for concealed carry due to its compact size, quick deployment, and greater impact compared to smaller calibers like .22 or .32.
+This has contributed to its increasing popularity in recent years.

 Personal Experience